FrostBid/FrostBid.github.io/README.markdown

 # Tribute Page

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/frostbid/pen/wvedrGq](https://codepen.io/frostbid/pen/wvedrGq).
+A tribute page dedicated to Vasili Aleksandrovich Arkhipov, a Soviet Sailor.
+The website is submitted e for FreeCodeCamp's Web Design Certificate.
+The site was orginally created on CodePen.io.
+For the original URL, click [here](https://codepen.io/frostbid/pen/wvedrGq).